-B. Resolution of Complaint
+2. Resolution of complaint

-1. Formal Resolution
+a.
+Formal resolution

 If the Coordinator determines that the Complainant's report must proceed through Formal Resolution, the Coordinator will notify both Parties, in writing, that the complaint will proceed through Formal Resolution.
 The Coordinator's written notification to the Respondent and Complainant will include: